 A traditional IRA may be right for you if you:

-- Have earned income.
+- Or your spouse have earned income.

 - Believe you may be in the same or a lower tax bracket when you retire.